 This is the stage where all your planning comes together.

-During this stage, the vendor will take your requirements, apply the designs as discussed and if applicable, incorporate custom development such as integration to your existing business systems as required, on top of their cms website development services to deliver your project in a high quality and timely manner.
+During this stage, the vendor will take your requirements, apply the designs as discussed and, if applicable, incorporate custom development such as integration to your existing business systems, on top of their CMS website development services to deliver your project in a high quality and timely manner.

 Having a good site map to start with will make this stage so much easier.
 If in doubt about what to do, refer to your plan.